Producer Christine Camdessus

-Palestinian director Emad Burnat with his best documentary Emmy.
+and Palestinian director Emad Burnat with their best documentary award

 "5 Broken Cameras" was made from footage shot by Burnat, a resident of the Palestinian village of Bil'in, over several years beginning in 2005.
 It documents the childhood of his son, Gibreel, against the backdrop of the protests the village residents had staged against the construction of the security fence on land that they owned.